 Who doesn't want an even-toned complexion?
-As we age, you may have seen dark spots cropping up.
+But, as we age, you may have seen dark spots cropping up.
 Brown circles, age, or liver spots, no matter what you call them.
 Cheeks are the most common areas of the face they appear.
-But they also show up on the hands, arms, back, legs, and face.
+But they also appear on the hands, arms, back, legs, and face.
 This is due to sun exposure.
 These spots are referred to as liver spots.

 Overexposure to the sun is the leading cause of discoloration age spots.
 When we flush, that is an increased amount of blood, and the surface appears red.
 Increased consumption of carotenoids can cause yellow or orange, the color of our skin.
 Your face's tan or brown color comes from increased melanin, which can occur due to genetics.

 Brown areas can also appear because of excess sun exposure.